Raymond W. Baker

 Raymond W. Baker (born October 30, 1935) is an American businessman, scholar, author, and "authority on financial crime."
 He is the founder and president of Global Financial Integrity, a research and advocacy organization in Washington, DC working to curtail illicit financial flows.
+Raymond Baker was awarded the ASAP Lifetime Achievement Award by Academics Stand Against Poverty.

 Education

 Baker is a 1960 graduate of Harvard Business School, and a 1957 graduate of Georgia Institute of Technology, where he was a member of the ANAK Society.

 Career

 Raymond Baker started his professional career by working as a businessman in Nigeria in various positions for 15 years.
 By the mid-1970s, the Bakers found that Nigeria had become unfit for an expatriate family with young children, so they moved to the United States and settled in the Washington, D.C. area.
 For the next 10 years, Raymond Baker did extensive business in Central and South America, other parts of Africa, Australia and New Zealand, Southeast Asia, and with the People’s Republic of China.
 Then in the late 1980s, he shifted to providing trade and financial advisory services to governments in developing nations.
 With this accumulation of experiences, he associated with the Brookings Institution in 1996 as a guest scholar in economic studies.

 In 1996, Raymond Baker received a grant from the John D. and Catherine T. MacArthur Foundation for a project entitled, “Flight Capital, Poverty and Free-Market Economics.”
 The project took him to 23 countries where he interviewed over 335 bankers, politicians, government officials, economists, attorneys, tax collectors, security officers, and social scientists on the relationships between commercial tax evasion, bribery, money laundering, and economic growth.